nosas/blog/deep_learning_python/ch3/article.md

 ### Creating the linear classifier

 A linear classifier is an *affine transformation* of the input data (`prediction = dot(W, x) + b`), trained to minimize the square of the difference (mean squared error, or MSE) between the prediction and the target label.

-I have not explained affine transformations - or any geometric interpretations of tensor operations - in my articles, but Francois Chollet greatly details geometric transformations in Chapter 2 of his book.
+I have not explained affine transformations - or any geometric interpretations of tensor operations - in my articles, but François Chollet greatly details geometric transformations in Chapter 2 of his book.
 In short, an affine transformation is the combination of a linear transform (dot product) and a translation (vector addition).

-Now that we understand the basic math behind linear classification, let's create the model's variables.
+Now that we understand the basic math behind linear classification, let's create the model's variables, forward pass, and loss function.

 ```python
 input_dim = 2   # input is a 2D vector